moeen-mahmud/osmynt/apps/osmynt/README.md

-# Osmynt - Real-Time Snippet Sharing for VS Code
+# Osmynt - Secure, E2EE, Realtime DM for code snippets ⚡

 > 🚨 This extension is still in development and closed beta
-> And, the web app is under development and will be available soon 🚨

 ## The Problem We're Trying to Solve